 - pregnant women

-By purchasing a ticket, you indicate that you have read and agree to abide by the rules.
+By purchasing a ticket, you indicate that you have read and agree to abide by the rules below.
 Enter at your own risk – if you dare!

 - We, the Stoney Point Fire Department, reserve the right to refuse admission to anyone for any reason.
 Patrons determined to be presenting a disturbance or harassing others will be asked to leave willingly; those refusing will be escorted off the premises.